What is the meaning of discovery monocrystalline silicon made by Czochralski?

-Czochralski discovered this process by accident in 1916 while investigating the crystallization rates of metals.
+Czochralski made his discovery by accident in 1916 while investigating the crystallization rates of metals.

-What has caused interest in his discovery, after years when he was mainly a subject of chemists interests?
+What has caused interest in his discovery after so many years ?

 first part of the last century it was used